-This is last existing artisans village in Bangkok that still hammers out – by hand – the brass bowl that Buddhist monks carry with them during the morning alms round.
-The Baan Bat community has been producing these bowls since the late 18th Century, today less than five households still make a living selling their craft.
+This is the last existing artisan village in Bangkok that still hammers out – by hand – the brass bowls that Buddhist monks carry with them during their morning alms rounds.
+The Baan Bat community has been producing these bowls since the late 18th century.
+Today, fewer than a handful of households still make a living selling their craft.

 Bangkok Doll Factory and Museum

 The Bangkok Doll Factory and Museum houses an interesting collection of Thai and foreign dolls made by the local factory, making it fun for Thai culture enthusiasts and children alike.
 Both modern and antique items are on display, and you can see for yourself the ancient practice of doll making that has been passed down over the decades.
 There's also a shop where you can purchase your favourite doll.

 - Opening Hours: Tuesday–Saturday from 8am to 5pm